-Certain Plan investment options include shares of Company common stock and common trust funds managed by Bank of America.
+One of the Plan investment options includes shares of Company common stock managed by Bank of America.
 The Company is the plan sponsor and Bank of America is the trustee as defined by the Plan.
 Therefore, these transactions qualify as party-in-interest transactions.
 These transactions are covered by an exemption from the "prohibited transaction" provisions of ERISA and the Code.